Why can’t I see your prices on the website?

 Can I open an account?

-Most customers are proforma but if customers order regularly and at a reasonable level over a period of at least six months they may apply for an account.
-We have a form to complete and you will be asked to provide credit references.
+Most customers are proforma but if customers order regularly and at a reasonable level over a period of at least twelve months they may apply for an account.
+We have a form to complete, and you will be asked to provide credit references.

 What about a discount?